Kashmir: 2 teachers shot dead at government school | DW | 07.10.2021

 On Saturday, two civilians were shot dead in Srinagar, the largest and most significant city in Kashmir.

-Twenty-five are believed to have been killed by rebels in attacks across Kashmir this year.
+Twenty-five people are believed to have been killed by rebels in attacks across Kashmir this year.

 The Muslim-majority region of Kashmir is divided between India and Pakistan since their independence in 1947, with both claiming the full territory.
 In India-controlled Kashmir many are opposed to New Delhi's rule.